gburtini/PHP-ACL/README.md

 Each can be complex or simple depending on your use case.

 An Authenticator is a class that implements the method ``->authenticate($username, $password[, $roles])``, verifies the users name and password (and if specified, requested roles), and returns a unique identifier for the user and a set of roles that belong to him in the format ['id' => 123, 'roles' => ['administrator']].
+Some notes are provided in Authenticator.php on *some* but not all the considerations necessary to write a good authentication system.
 A SimpleAuthenticator is provided in SimpleAuthenticator.php for demonstration purposes
 ````php
 <?php
   class SimpleAuthenticator extends Authenticator {